ncorbuk/SubZone/README.md

 ## Version

-**Use pip installiaion for easy install and most up too date version - pip install subzone** **Current version is: 2.0
+**Use pip installiaion for easy install and most up too date version - pip install subzone OR Fork repository** **Current version is: 0.2.0
 **Current is filename: subzone.py**

 ## Authors